Program Contact: Timothy Ferrarotti 203 582-7782

 Background Check and Drug Screen

-The curriculum for the professional courses in the program are subject to modification as deemed necessary to maintain a high-quality educational experience and keep current with best practices in the profession.
+The curricular and other requirements for the professional courses in the program are subject to modification as deemed necessary to maintain a high-quality educational experience and keep current with best practices in the profession.

 Additional Program Costs